 A compromise finally seemed possible when the old State Normal School campus on the western edge of downtown became available.
-The school (UCLA’s predecessor) had been moved in 1914 and a group of local businessmen purchased the site and tranferred ownership to the city via a multi-year option to buy deal.
+The school (UCLA’s predecessor) had been moved in 1914 and a group of local businessmen purchased the site and transferred ownership to the city via a multi-year, option-to-buy deal.

 With an agreement on location finally possible, a $2.5 million bond measure passed in 1921 with $1.5 million designated for the central library.
 Considering that Los Angeles taxpayers were to vote some $6 million in 1923 for a new city hall, this was a slim sum indeed But the city had the luck to hire in Bertram Goodhue an architect who with limited resources produced a remarkable building.

 Bertram Goodhue is today recognized as an important transitional figure in the history of early 20th century American architecture.